 Join the Volunteer Technical Community

 Once you feel comfortable contributing to MapStory.org, consider helping others by joining the Volunteer Technical Community (VTC).
 The VTC is simply a subset of storytellers that checks a box on their Profile indicating their willingness to help others.
 A storyteller with a question can then search for storytellers that are part of the VTC.
 It’s a way for us to organically help each other out!
 Watch the video for more explanation by one of our favorite storytellers, Betsy Emmons, or head over to the Explore page to search for storytellers that are VTC members.

 Use MapStory to bring people together

 Even in our digital world, the best work still gets done when human beings come together face-to-face.
 Try working with your local MapTime chapter to organize a community editathon.
-Or, if you’re a teacher, incorporate MapStory into a lesson or an afterschool program.
 Or, take inspiration from Deborah Berry and organize a summer program for high school students at a local library to compose MapStories about issues you care about!
 Check out the video to hear Deborah’s story, and visit the Wiki to find materials to help you organize your event.